Rockwood, Spokane: Geography

 Grand Boulevard, a major north-south thoroughfare, is the neighborhood's western boundary and 29th street, a major east-west thoroughfare, bounds Rockwood on the south.
 Southeast Boulevard serves as the majority of the neighborhood's eastern and northern boundaries.
 Between Grand and Southeast Boulevards, about five block lengths of side streets act as the boundary between Rockwood on the south and East Central to the north.

 Within the neighborhood is the Rockwood Historic District, which is listed on the National Register of Historic Places.
 The district is about two blocks wide between Hatch and Arthur streets from 29th Avenue on the south to 14th Avenue on the north, from which it continues turns to the northwest and continues to the northwesternmost corner of the neighborhood.
 This area of the neighborhood was designed by noted landscape architects, the Olmsted Brothers.
 It features streets that curve around exposed basalt outcroppings and through old ponderosa pine and Douglas fir forest as they wind their way up the hill from downtown.
 The Olmsteds were fond of diagonal streets such as Southeast Boulevard that borders the neighborhood.
-The Rockwood neighborhood borders two of the city's larger parks, but does not contain any true parks within its boundaries.
+The Rockwood neighborhood borders two of the city's larger parks, Manito Park to the west and Lincoln Park to the east, but does not contain any true parks within its boundaries.
 However, in the Rockwood Historic Districts, four small grassy islands are located on Garfield Road and Rockwood Boulevard, known as the Olmsted Triangle Parks, as well as a pair of grassy boulevards that intersect at the intersection of Upper Terrace Road and Rockwood and Highland Boulevards.
 The neighborhood's terrain is reflected in many of the street names, like the aforementioned Rockwood, Highland and Upper Terrace, as well as Crest Road and Overbluff Drive.

-The neighborhood is overwhelmingly residential, though commercial districts exist in the northwest along Grand Boulevard extending north from 14th Avenue and in the Southeast along 29th from Pittsburgh Street and extending east into the Lincoln Heights neighborhood.
+The neighborhood is overwhelmingly residential, though commercial districts exist in the northwest along Grand Boulevard extending north from 14th Avenue and in the southeast along 29th Avenue from Pittsburgh Street and extending east into the Lincoln Heights neighborhood.
 Hutton Elementary School is located in the middle of the neighborhood at 24th Avenue and Plateau Road.